LA Galaxy 4-3 Los Angeles Football Club

 "I heard the crowd saying 'We want Zlatan, we want Zlatan,' he said.

-"So I gave them Zlatan, They were pushing me, and I was giving back."
+"So I gave them Zlatan.
+They were pushing me, and I was giving back."

 Galaxy had pulled a goal back before Ibrahimovic was sent on in the 71st minute.
-And, after he was involved in the build-up for Chris Pontius' header, Zlatan struck.
+And, after he was involved in the build-up for Chris Pontius' header, the Swede struck.

 There did not appear to be any immediate danger as an LA FC goal-kick was nodded back upfield but the former Manchester United forward crashed an unstoppable shot on the bounce over the head of goalkeeper Tyler Miller.

-And the Swede scored the winner in stoppage time, nodding in at the near post from what might have been an offside position.
+And Ibrahimovic scored the winner in stoppage time, nodding in at the near post from what might have been an offside position.

-Ibrahimovic was booked for taking his shirt off after his first goal, but even by his own high standards it was a sensational finish.
+He was booked for taking his shirt off after his first goal, but even by his own high standards it was a sensational finish.

 He had previously scored on his debuts for Manchester United, Paris St-Germain, Malmo, Barcelona, Inter Milan and Juventus.

-"My history when I come to a new team, I always score in the first game, I didn't want to let it down this time," he said.
+"My history when I come to a new team, I always score in the first game - I didn't want to let it down this time," he said.

 Former Arsenal forward Carlos Vela had put the MLS new boys in control with two excellent goals in the first half, including a deft chip in off the underside of the crossbar.